physics, mathematical physics, philosophy of physics

 Types of quantum field thories

-This is a wiki-lab for collaborative work on Mathematics, Physics and Philosophy — especially from the n-point of view: in so far as these subjects are usefully treated with tools and notions of category theory or higher category theory.
+This is a wiki for collaborative work on Mathematics, Physics, and Philosophy — especially (but far from exclusively) from the higher structures point of view: with a sympathy towards the tools and perspectives of homotopy theory/algebraic topology, homotopy type theory, higher category theory and higher categorical algebra.

 One goal of the Lab is to help make information widely available and usefully related to other information.
 In this users and contributors are expected to follow traditional academic practice: